Review of Courts (Remote Participation) Act 2010

 Feedback will be used to inform the development of final policy proposals, which will be considered by the Government.
 If the Government decided to progress any change to the Act, a Bill will be developed and introduced into the House.

-read the discussion document first before you start the public online survey on this page.
+To give feedback, read the discussion document PDF version or Word version first before you start the public online survey on this page.
 The discusssion document contains important contextual information and a glossary of key terms used.
-The survey questions follow questions described in Part 1,2 and 3 of the discussion document.
+The survey questions follow questions described in Part 1, 2 and 3 of the discussion document.

 OR: